lgrcyanny/lgrcyanny.github.com/source/_posts/2017-03-25-machine-learning-logistic-regression.md

 title: Machine Learning Logistic Regression
-date: 2016-04-10 21:48:51
+date: 2017-03-25 21:48:51
 tags:
     - Machine Learning
 ---
-Today I finished the week3 assignemnt about logistic regression.
 Logistic Regression is for classification problem, and the predication value is fixed descrete values, such as 1 for positive or 0 for negative.
-I this the essence of logistic regression is:
+The essence of logistic regression is:
-- hypothesis function sigmoid function
+- hypothesis function is sigmoid function
 - cost function: J(theta)
 - gradient descent and algorithms
 - advantanced optimization with regularization to solve overfitting problem.